GafferHQ/gaffer/doc/source/WorkingWithThePythonScriptingAPI/TutorialNodeGraphEditingInPython/index.md

 # Tutorial: Node Graph Editing in Python #

-In Gaffer, you can interactively manipulate node graphs in Python using the _Python Editor_.
+In Gaffer, you can interactively manipulate node graphs in Python using the Python Editor.
 Gaffer's API is fairly frugal, so learning a few fundamental concepts and tasks will go a long way.
 In this tutorial, we will give you a quick tour of these fundamentals.
 Using only Python, you will create a simple graph that consists of a camera and a mauve sphere:

 ![](images/viewerFinalScene.png "A preview of the final scene")

 By the end of this tutorial, you should have an understanding of the following topics in Python:

-- The _Python Editor_
+- The Python Editor
 - Importing modules
 - Creating nodes
 - Node and plug references